 Opening a business bank account

 Now that you’ve registered your address and enrolled in a health insurance plan, you’ll want to open a business bank account that allows you to make transactions exclusively for business purposes, which you need for accounting and tax reasons.
 There are various options from different banks, but the easiest account to open for freelancers and the self-employed is the N26 Business account.
-It only takes 8 minutes to sign up online from your smartphone and you can manage everything directly from the N26 app—plus, it’s completely free.
+It only takes a few minutes to sign up online from your smartphone and you can manage everything directly from the N26 app—plus, it’s completely free.
 In fact, N26 will give you a free business Mastercard and send you 0.1% cashback for all purchases made with your N26 Business Mastercard, deposited automatically into your account each month.

-If you want to do personal spending on this account, you can also get a free Maestro card.
-It’s currently not possible to have two separate N26 accounts at the same time, but the two cards work seamlessly from one account.
 As an N26 Business customer, you’ll also enjoy real-time features such as instant push notifications after every transaction, or instant money transfers to fellow N26 customers.